 Vendors need to navigate to Store→Vendor Dashboard→Settings→Shipping.

-From here, vendor can add shipping methods by clicking on Edit or Add Shipping Method.
+From here, a vendor can add shipping methods by clicking on Edit or Add Shipping Method.

 A new page will open.